seppitux/FedoraGreenPilot/README.md

 1. Full system update
 2. RPM Fusion repositories activation (third-party software catalog)
 3. Graphics drivers installation adapted to your hardware (NVIDIA / Intel / AMD Radeon)
+4. ⚠️ **If Secure Boot is enabled, a new screen will prompt you for MOK enrollment**
-4. Audio & video codecs installation (MP4, MKV, AVI, MP3...)
+5. Audio & video codecs installation (MP4, MKV, AVI, MP3...)

 ### 🎮 Driver Manager